hth313/OS4/doc/basics.rst

 is just a way of dividing up the memory to allow for modular extensibility.

-Each memory location holds a 10-bit word and most instructions are single word.
-The only exceptions are the absolute jump and go subroutine instructions which takes two words.
+Each memory location holds a 10-bit word and most instructions are a single word.
+The main exceptions are the absolute jump and go subroutine instructions which takes two words.
 However, the good news is that they are able to reach any fixed location in the 16-bit address space.
-(The ``POWOFF`` instruction needs to be followed by a ``NOP``, so it can be seen as taking two words as well).
+Other two work instructions are ``POWOFF`` which ``LDI`` which is followed by a constant that is loaded to register.

-As the Nut CPU has notoriously bad addressing capabilities, the only way to read data from the ROM space is using the ``CXISA`` instruction which expects an address in the ``[6:3]`` field of the C register.
+As the Nut CPU has very limited addressing capabilities, the only way to read data from the ROM space is using the ``CXISA`` instruction which expects an address in the ``[6:3]`` field of the C register.